saulbaizman-teaching/saulbaizman-teaching.github.io/README.md

 ## automatic updates

-Add the appropriate course name, semester, and course to the corresponding CSV files.
+Add the appropriate course name and course to the corresponding CSV files.
 The `regenerate-index.yml` workflow will automatically regenerate `index.html` and commit it back to the repository.